juliogomez/myhero_spark/README.md

 # /health

-This is an API call that can be used to test if the Spark Bot service is functioning properly.
+This is an API call that can be used to test if the WebEx Teams Bot service is functioning properly.

 ```
 curl -v http://myhero-spark.domain.local/health